 Atazanavir (By mouth)

-Treats human immunodeficiency virus (HIV) infection.
-HIV causes acquired immune deficiency syndrome (AIDS).
-This medicine does not cure HIV or AIDS, but may slow the progress of the disease.
-This medicine is a protease inhibitor.
+Treats HIV infection.
+HIV causes AIDS.
+This medicine does not cure HIV or AIDS, but may help slow the progress of the disease.

 When This Medicine Should Not Be Used